 These requirements include:

-A BCC allows you to travel up to 25 miles beyond the border into California and Texas.
+A BCC is truly meant to foster activities around the U.S. border zone.
+Thus it allows you to travel only up to 25 miles beyond the border into California and Texas.
 In New Mexico, you can travel up to 55 miles from the border, and up to 75 miles into Arizona.

 Although I-94s were once issued in the form of cards, they are now issued electronically at air and sea ports.
-However, if you enter by land, you will be issued your I-94 in paper form.
-You are expected to look up electronic I-94s and download them after your U.S. entry, online.
-Go to the CBP website “Admission (I-94) Number Retrieval” and put in your name, birth date, passport information, date of entry, and type of status.
+You are expected to look up your electronic I-94 and download it after your U.S. entry, online.
+Go to the CBP's I-94 website and put in your name, birth date, passport information, date of entry, and type of status.
+Or, you can download and use the CBP One™ mobile app on your phone or device.

 The ten-year validity of the BCC card refers only to the period during which you can cross the border, not the amount of time you can spend in the United States after having entered.
 Many people mistakenly believe that a BCC allows them to stay in the U.S. for ten years, which is not the case.